samuelAemro12/netflix-clone/README.md

 # Author
 samuel Aemro Melese - https://github.com/samuelAemro12

-# General Information anD Acknowledgment
+# General Information and Acknowledgment
 I learned React while simultaneously working on this project, and I had great time being challenged and writing code and debugging.
 I have Used The YouTube channels Evangadi Tech and GreatStack for some files and assistances during coding and when I hit the wall while working I have tweaked some by refactoring,